 More than 50,000 public schools across the country use Title I funds to provide additional academic support and learning opportunities to help low-achieving children master challenging curricula and meet state standards in core academic subjects.
 For example, funds support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.

-- To provide adequate support personnel to assist in removing barriers to learning (academic and non-academic) and support parent involvement.
+- Provide adequate support personnel to assist in removing barriers to learning (academic and non-academic) and support parent involvement

-- To allow for additional and targeted instruction for students at risk for academic failure.
+- Allow for additional and targeted instruction for students at risk for academic failure

-- To support classroom teachers in the execution of our high quality educational program.
+- Support classroom teachers in the execution of our high quality educational program

 We accomplish this by using Title I funds to support academic advisors for each grade, an intensive math teacher, a reading specialist, deans of students, teacher mentors, and IT and emotional support staff.

 Freire’s full Annual Title I Notice can be found here: